Harry Potter fuels record Broadway season

 Attendances also rose 3.9%, to top 13 million over the last 53-week season.

-Harry Potter And The Cursed Child, an epilogue based on the books of British author JK Rowling, is among a number of critically and commercially successful plays that have dominated the run.
+Harry Potter And The Cursed Child, an epilogue based on the books of British author JK Rowling, is among a number of critical and commercial successful plays that have dominated the run.

 After a record-breaking opening in London's West End 2016, the two-part production has since transferred to New York and been nominated for 10 Tony Awards, including best play.